Dr Christiana Tsaousi

 When not writing about underwear, Christiana writes about UK makeover reality shows and the impact of these shows to the participants’ identities.
 She is also interested in female faculty and their experience with dress and how it is mobilised to construct their professional identities.
 She is currently designing a research that will comprise multimodal methodologies in order to explore this phenomenon in a number of UK Universities.

 Khulod Alqutub: “Weight management practices among Saudi women: techniques of the body, dieting and exercise”.
+(Full time)

 Christiana is interested in supervising dissertations on the areas of consumption and discursive constructions of femininity, sexuality and the body; consumer culture and mundane forms of consumption; identity, fashion and dress; construction of identity and body through media.